intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

   - Propretary model, e.g., model trained with self-owned or sensitive data
 - Seamless migrate existing big data applications into privacy preserving applications
 - Trusted big data & AI Platform based on Intel SGX
-  - Trusted Big Data Analytics and ML
+  - Trusted Big Data Analytics and ML: Spark batch, SparkSQL, BigDL, TPC-H
-  - Trusted Realtime Compute and ML
+  - Trusted Realtime Compute and ML: Flink batch/streaming, Cluster Serving

 ## Trusted Big Data Analytics and ML

 In this section, we will demonstrate how to use Analytics-Zoo to setup trusted Spark in SGX, then run Spark PI example in safe way.
-For more examples, please refer to [trusted-big-data-ml](https://github.com/intel-analytics/analytics-zoo/tree/master/ppml/trusted-big-data-ml/scala/docker-graphene).
+Trusted Big Data Analytics and ML supports Spark related applications, such as Spark batch jobs, SparkSQL and BigDL etc. For more examples, please refer to [trusted-big-data-ml](https://github.com/intel-analytics/analytics-zoo/tree/master/ppml/trusted-big-data-ml/scala/docker-graphene).

 ### Use cases